Cheffromspace/CLImate/README.md

 - Interactive chat mode for real-time conversations with the AI
 - Support for different AI models and temperature settings
+   - Currently only the Anthropic models are supported
 - Customizable AI personas for different conversation styles
 - Conversation history management (save, load, reset)
 - Importing and exporting conversation files